Great Lakes Seaway Trail: Monroe County

-Alternately, during the winter months, Seaway Trail travelers can take Culver Road approximately 1 mi north to ward the lake shore, cross the seasonal Irondequoit Bay Outlet Bridge to Lake Road and rejoin the normal Seaway Trail in approximately 1 mi at the intersection of Bay Road.
+Alternately, during the winter months, Seaway Trail travelers can take Culver Road approximately 1 mi north toward the lake shore, cross the seasonal Irondequoit Bay Outlet Bridge to Lake Road and rejoin the normal Seaway Trail in approximately 1 mi at the intersection of Bay Road.
 The route avoids the longer trip (11.8 mi) around the bay to the south and takes in additional scenic landmarks such as Seabreeze Amusement Park and the jetties at the outlet.

 In either case, Lake Road carries the Seaway Trail eastward along the northern edge of the town of Webster to the county line.

 The Seaway Trail travels through only a small sliver of the city of Rochester, but the bulk of the city is not far to the south and contains numerous attractions.
 Aside from those, attractions near the trail route include Hamlin Beach State Park, more lighthouses, and Seabreeze Amusement Park.
 Not far away, south of Rochester, are the Genesee Country Village and Museum, the New York Museum of Transportation, and Mendon Ponds Park.